dropzone/dropzone/new.md

 Donate
 ======

 Please consider donating if you like this project.
-I've put a lot of my free time into this project and donations help to justify it.
+I’ve put a lot of my free time into this project and donations help to justify it.